varnishcache/homepage/R1/source/faq/who.rst

 Dag-Erling Smørgrav
 ~~~~~~~~~~~~~~~~~~~

-DES was working at Redpill-Linpro, a norvegian UNIX/Open Source company
+DES was working at Redpill-Linpro, a norwegian UNIX/Open Source company
-when Anders floatet his idea for a "forward HTTP cache", he
+when Anders floatet his idea for a "forward HTTP cache", he lured PHK
-lured PHK into joining, and managed the project during its infancy.
+into joining, was one of the original developers (doing Linux), project
+manager and release engineer for the first three years of the project.

 Poul-Henning Kamp
 ~~~~~~~~~~~~~~~~~